Caeldeth/loures/Philosophy/Adamon-The-Nature-Of-The-Dreamer.md

 into the extroadinary, and via this metamorphosis, the aisling is able to tap an even greater source of inspiration.
 The seemingly simple is for some a virtual well of inspiration - their spark is strongest.

-“_As a child, they could not keep me from wells
+_As a child, they could not keep me from wells
 And old [ropes] with buckets and windlasses.
 I loved the dark drop, the trapped sky, the smells
-Of waterweed, fungus and dank moss._
+Of waterweed, fungus and dank moss.

 _Others had echoes, gave back your own call
 With a clean new music in it.
 I rhyme...
-To see myself, to set the darkness echoing._”
+To see myself, to set the darkness echoing.

 While the nature of the dreamings are infinite, within each aisling is the fundemental essence of the Light.
 Path, creed, religion and politics are all immaterial.
 In fashioning gems, the children of Fiosachd work to turn something